khachapuris/clic/MANUAL.md

     arguments in parenthesis, separated with commas (`function_name(10, 11)`)
 3. Trigonometric function exponentiation: `sin^2 30deg`
 4. NOTE: negation is considered a function (`-4`)
+5. To see the list of all functions, operators and signs, type `/l f`

 ### Operators